Joseph Radetzky von Radetz: Early years

 Radetzky, a titled Graf ('Count'), was born into a noble Bohemian military family of Czech origin at Chateau Třebnice (Trebnitz) near Sedlčany in Bohemia (now part of the town).
-Orphaned at an early age (his mother, Baroness Marie Venantia Bechinie von Lažan, died giving birth), Radetzky was educated by his grandfather, and after the latter's death, he continued at the Theresa Academy in Vienna.
+His father, Count Peter Eusebius Radetzky von Radetz (1732-1766) died shortly after his birth, while his mother, Baroness Marie Venantia Anna Barbara Josepha Bechinie von Lažan (1738-1772), died while he was still a child.
+Orphaned at an early age Radetzky was educated by his grandfather, and after the latter's death, he continued at the Theresa Academy in Vienna.
 The academy was dissolved during his first year's residence in 1785, and Radetzky became a cadet in the Austrian Army.
 The following year he became an officer, and in 1787 was promoted to first lieutenant in a cuirassier regiment.
-He served as an adjutant to both Count von Lacy and Field Marshal von Laudon during the Austro-Turkish War of 1787–1791, and in the Austrian Netherlands from 1792 to 1795.
+He served as an adjutant to both Count von Lacy and Field Marshal von Laudon during the Austro-Turkish War of 1787–1791 where he was present at the Siege of Belgrade, and in the Austrian Netherlands from 1792 to 1795.

 In 1798, he married Countess Franziska von Strassoldo-Grafenberg from Tržič, Carniola (now in Slovenia).
 On her mother's side, she was a descendant of the Austrian House of Auersperg, which ruled one of the hereditary Habsburg duchies in what is now Slovenia.
 They had five sons and three daughters, only two of whom outlived their father.
 Radetzky also had a longstanding romantic relationship with his Italian mistress, Giuditta Meregalli of Sesto San Giovanni.
 She was 40 years his junior and bore him four children, all of whom took his name and were recognized by Radetzky.
 Meregalli received extensive letters from him, written during his battles.
 He was a devout lifelong Roman Catholic.